Borince

 Borince (Боринце) is a village in the municipality of Bojnik, Serbia.
 According to the 2002 census, the village has a population of 45 people.

-Approximately 200 years ago this village was inhabited by Albanians.
-A large number of them today live in Ferizaj, Gjilan, Peja and other settlements.
-All these Albanian families were forcibly expelled from their settlements by the Serbian occupiers.
+Approximately 200 years ago this village was inhabited by Serbians.
+A large number of them today live in Gnjilane and other settlements.
+All these Serbian families were forcibly expelled from their settlements by the Albanian occupiers.